condense9/hark-lang/README.md

   threads, etc)

 What this is:
-- an abstract imperative machine with native concurrency, and other cloud/serverless features*
+- an abstract imperative machine with native concurrency
-- a high-level language to express concurrent computation, and other cloud/serverless features*
+- a high-level language to express concurrent computation
 - a compiler

 Sort of like programming a cluster, but without the cluster part.

+Goal, **PART TWO**:
+- build serverless applications without knowing in detail how to configure AWS/GCP/etc

+How:
+- "synthesize" the infrastructure based on the logic description

+What this is:
+- enhancements to the language of part 1 to describe application requirements
+- a transformer from the DAG in part 1 to an infrastructure description

+Generating IAC.

-*: Other features like specifying performance/placement constraints, and creating event handlers (e.g. this is a GET handler, and must respond within 20ms)
+The source language may include features like specifying performance/placement requirements, and creating event handlers (e.g. this is a GET handler, and must respond within 20ms).

 ### MVP Requirements